realistschuckle/nodemock/README.md

 Features
 --------
 Besides it's simplicity it supports following features

 	* Does not need an existing object to create the mock
 	* Verify arguments (we check deeply on objects and arrays to check the validity)
 	* Allow a return to be sent
+	* Assertion to check whether all the rules executed
 	* Callbacks can also be executed with providing arguments
 	* Multiple mock functions in one object
 	* Alter a mock function later on
 	* Method chaining allows creating mocks super easy
 	* Fail support added when calling method that should not be called
+	* Mock support to call a single method more than once
+	* Repetitive support

 Testing
 -------
 Node JS can be used with any testing framework.
 And we've used it with Nodeunit and it's a perfect match.
+You can see nodemock matches with nodeunit - https://github.com/arunoda/nodemock/blob/master/test/nodemock.js

 Install
 ---------